ASHU-web/ASHU-web/README.md

 ### Hi there 👋 I am Ashutosh, a Final Year UG @IIT Ropar.

 Welcome to my github Repo.
-Currently you can find 1 special project on my profile.
-Feel free to explore further.
+Feel free to explore my github repos and fork them.
 Found any bug in my code?
+Ummm....
 Actually it is a feature 😐.